hapax/hapax.github.io/assets/mom-op.md

 \hat{p}\Psi(x, t) = p_1 \Psi_1(x, t) + p_2 \Psi_2(x, t).
 $$

-This isn't a single nice momentum that sits out the front of the whole wave (unless $p_1 = p_2$), but this tells us something important: such a combination *doesn't have* a well-defined momentum!
+No single nice momentum that sits out the front of the whole wave (unless $p_1 = p_2$), but this tells us something important: such a combination *doesn't have* a well-defined momentum!
 The momentum will be *uncertain*.